Ramseths/diagnoticaX-sigmahacks/README.md

 ## Stage 1:
 <p>First, a Jupyter Notebook is created with the algorithm to train the pre-trained model with ImageNet DenseNet-201.
 You can view it in the model/train_model folder.
 It was trained with images from an external public access repository.</p>

+## Stage 2:
+<p>The model is loaded in app.py and a graphical interface is created with PyQt5 which allows a better interaction with the model.</p>